-Last Updated on July 21, 2022 by Victor Queiroz
+Last Updated on October 20, 2022 by Laila Oliveira

 Working in Portugal as a freelancer is a way of legally residing in this country and being able to enjoy all the benefits related to holding a Residence Permit in Portugal, such as:

 - Live in a safe country